Rated Excellent Online

 High-street banks and building societies often apply the strictest criteria to ex-council properties, particularly those with non-standard construction or on large estates.
 Many will only consider properties that value without reservation and decline cases where the surveyor flags construction type concerns.

 A whole-of-market secured loan broker with experience in non-standard properties will be best placed to identify the right lender for your circumstances.
 They can also advise on whether a structural survey or specialist valuation report will be needed before the application is submitted, which can save time and prevent unnecessary credit searches.
+The rate you are offered may be slightly higher than for a standard property to reflect the perceived additional risk, but this premium is often modest and a secured loan can still represent excellent value compared to unsecured borrowing at 20%+ APR.

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.